looksue/TriviaGame/README.md

 # TriviaGame
-Timed trivia game using JavaScript and JQuery.
+This is a trivia game using JavaScript and Jquery.
+The player will have 60 seconds to complete the multiple questions about Presidents.
+When the player answers the 5 questions, or the time runs out, the score will be calculated and the player will have the option to restart the game.